keepsake journal

 5. Memory lane map room

 Print a large map (global, national, or local depending on your family story) and place it on a table with sticky notes.
-Ask relatives to pin the locations that matter: hometowns, migration stops, military bases, favourite vacation spots.
+Ask relatives to pin the locations that matter: hometowns, migration stops, military bases, favorite vacation spots.
 Encourage them to write a short sensory detail on each note.

 Once the map fills up, guide a walkthrough.
 Choose a few pins and ask the storytellers to elaborate.
 Record short clips as they talk through the journey and note any leads you want to research later using the Cultural heritage story workbook.